 Brown-Eye had just started moving in when up on the deck there was some sort of huge commotion.

 “What the blue blazes be happenin’ now?” he asked as we both looked toward the stairs leading up to the deck.

 Suddenly the hatch sprang open and Louie’s goons came bounding down the stairs.
 The parrot rose up and began to flap all around the room squawking his damn head off.

 Before Brown-Eye Pete could even react they had ahold of him and began working him over pretty good.
-Big Louie walked down behind them and came over and started untying me.
+Big Louie strolled down right behind them and came over and began untying me.